 If you want to conduct a fun camp theme but don’t want to venture outside your own playground, there are many neat things you can do to get the feel of the “great outdoors” but have the secure nearness of school.
-So pick a day, and turn your playground or classroom (if it’s raining) into a camp setting.
+So pick a good day, and turn your playground into a camp setting.
 The act of camping isn’t just a good way to learn about nature; it’s a wonderful way to learn about each other.

 Getting the Camp Site Ready

 Outdoors, you could set up a few tents.
 If you don’t have access to the real thing, drape sheets or blankets over a clothesline, picnic tables, off the playground, or some chairs.
 Every camp needs a campfire; this is the place for stories, songs and grub (snacks).
 Create a campfire by nailing or gluing three or four logs together.
 Insert strips of red foil or cellophane to resemble flames.